cy6erskunk/q-n-a/docs/Technical_rules.md

 2 If a hit properly made by the competitor against whom the hit was registered does not cause the apparatus to register a hit;

-3 If the apparatus fortuitously registers a hit on the side of the competitor against whom the hit was registered, for example, after a beat on the blade, by any movements of his FIE
+3 If the apparatus fortuitously registers a hit on the side of the competitor against whom the hit was registered, for example, after a beat on the blade, by any movements of his

-33

-November 2023

 opponent, or as a result of any cause other than a properly made hit;